Skip to main content

 Parameter NameTypeDescription

-priorityOptional dict (model name → int)Sets scheduling priority for each model.
-Range is typically 0–255; higher values indicate higher priority.
+priorityOptional dictionary (model name -> int)Set scheduling priority for each model, typically in the range 0-255, with higher values representing higher priority.

-bpu_coresOptional dict (model name → List[int])Specifies the list of BPU core indices to bind the model to.
-Default indicates automatic allocation; actual behavior depends on hardware support.
+bpu_coresOptional dictionary (model name -> List[int])Specify the list of BPU core indices bound to the model.
+Default means automatic allocation, depending on hardware support.

-custom_idOptional dict (model name → int)Custom priority identifier (e.g., timestamp, frame ID).
-Lower values indicate higher priority.
-Priority order: priority > custom_id.
+custom_idOptional dictionary (model name -> int)Custom priority (e.g., timestamp, frame id), where smaller values represent higher priority.
+Priority order: priority > customId.

 • Example: